Bridging Loans For House Purchasing Guide

 Calculate How Long You Will Need the Financing

-Another important aspect to consider is the amount of time the loan will be needed in order to make the purchase as well as pay off the bridging loan.
-Many applicants will use the sale of their current property as the exit strategy for paying off the loan – even if you do not have a set sale date of the current property, you will need to give the lender a timeframe in which you think it will sell.
+Another important aspect to consider is the amount of time the loan will be needed to make the purchase and pay off the bridging loan.
+Many applicants will use the sale of their current property as the exit strategy for paying off the loan—even if you do not have a set sale date for the current property, you will need to give the lender a timeframe in which you think it will sell.

 Information on Loan to Value and Bridging Loans

-Bridging loans that are used for property purchase are considered a secured loan, which means that the financing will need to be secured in some way.
-Most traditionally, the Loan to Value or LTV of the property being purchased will act as the security for the loan.
+Bridging loans used for property purchases are considered secured loans, which means that the financing will need to be secured in some way.
+Most traditionally, the Loan to Value or LTV of the property being purchased will act as security for the loan.

-Based on the situation, it is possible for lenders to offer a higher LTV.
-It is important that you are confident that you will meet the lender’s borrowing criteria before applying and also look around for the best deals.
+Lenders may offer a higher LTV depending on the situation.
+Before applying, it is important to be confident that you will meet the lender’s borrowing criteria and look around for the best deals.

 Additional Costs Associated with Arranging a Bridging Loan

 There are some additional costs associated with applying for and securing a bridging loan.
-The first, and most common, is the monthly interest rate that lender will charge a borrower for using the funding.
+The first and most common is the monthly interest rate that a lender will charge a borrower for using the funding.

-Since the general terms of a bridging loan are much shorter than traditional loans, the interest rate tends to be much higher in order to make the investment worthwhile for a lender, which is why bridging loans are a more expensive way to borrow money.
+Since bridging loans have much shorter general terms than traditional loans, the interest rate tends to be much higher to make the investment worthwhile for a lender, which is why they are a more expensive way to borrow money.

-There are also other fees that come along with using a bridging loan which may include arrangement fees and variation costs, to name just a couple.
-It will also be required of the applicant to secure his or her own solicitor, so it is important to take all of these fees into account.
+Other fees associated with using a bridging loan may include arrangement fees and variation costs, to name just a couple.
+The applicant will also be required to secure his or her own solicitor, so it is important to take all of these fees into account.

 Mobiles Click to Call HERE: 0292 108 0711